podcasts-org/podcast-pile-process/scripts/README.md

 - `--verbose` / `-v`: Show detailed information about each job.

+- `--batch-size N`: Number of jobs to process per batch (default: 1000).
+Increase for faster processing on powerful servers, decrease to reduce memory usage.

+### Performance

+The script uses **batched processing** to efficiently handle large datasets:
+- Processes jobs in configurable batch sizes (default: 1000)
+- Commits each batch separately to avoid long-running transactions
+- Shows progress reporting for long operations
+- Memory-efficient: queries only necessary fields until update time
+- In dry-run mode, scans up to 10,000 jobs for statistics to keep it fast

+**Expected performance:**
+- Dry run: ~5,000-10,000 jobs/sec (scanning only)
+- Execution: ~500-2,000 jobs/sec (depending on database and batch size)
+- For 100,000 jobs: ~1-3 minutes with default settings

 ### Safety Features

 - **Dry-run by default**: Won't make changes unless you use `--execute`
+- **Batched commits**: Each batch is committed separately, reducing risk
 - **Detailed reporting**: Shows affected jobs grouped by podcast
 - **Preserves history**: Documents invalidation in error_message field
 - **Transaction safety**: Uses database transactions with rollback on error
+- **Progress tracking**: Shows real-time progress during execution

 ---